ZakariaElbouzkri/ZakariaElbouzkri/README.md

 ## 🚀 About Me

-I'm a Backend/Full-stack Engineer who loves tackling complex system architecture challenges.
+I'm a Software Engineer who loves tackling complex system architecture challenges.
 On the backend, I work primarily with Python and Django/FastAPI to create APIs, real-time systems, and secure authentication solutions.
 I have experience integrating AI capabilities into applications and enjoy building systems that scale efficiently.

 I'm also proficient in TypeScript and NestJS, and I enjoy working with lower-level languages like C/C++ and Golang when performance is critical.
 For the frontend, I build modern, responsive user interfaces using Next.js and style them with Tailwind CSS.